emote/tools/README.md

 4. .emote_profile

 Individual values are overridden, so "username" may be taken from one profile, while "server" is defined in another.
 Properties in "externalCredentials" are merged by name.

-# Running standalone tests for a proxy

-A project template may generate tests.
-These will be a in test directory under your project.
-If you modify proxy code, it is helpful to run a standalone test of the proxy to make sure it works before deploying it.
-This is all done with node.js from the command line, and you should feel free to read and modify the code for both the proxy and the test.

-In order to run the test, you must first start your proxy in standalone mode.
-Example:

-    $ pwd
-    /Users/mwallace/myproject
-    $ echo "{}" | node proxy/usgs/index.js
-    port: 9000
-    Server listening at URL http://localhost:9000
-    Will exit after 300000ms idle time.

-This starts the proxy in a terminal window.
-Note that "echo" is used to pass an initial configuration to the proxy, which is a empty object in this case.
-This provides the configuration that the proxy will get from MMS when it started within the MMS cloud service.
-The proxy will time out and automatically shut down after it has received no requests for five minutes.
-You can restart or terminate the standalone proxy at any time.

-Now in another terminal, run the test.
-You must include the URL at which the proxy is running as a parameter:

-Example:

-    $ node test/index.js http://localhost:9000
-    893 results returned.
-Truncating to show the first two. test response is: { targetType: 'RestResult',
-      status: 'SUCCESS',
-      count: 893,
-      results:
-       [ { mag: 1,
-           place: '21km N of Borrego Springs, California',
-           time: 1344457079,
-           tz: -420,
-           url: '/earthquakes/eventpage/ci15189473',
-           felt: null,
-           cdi: null,
-           mmi: null,
-           alert: null,
-           status: 'AUTOMATIC',
-           tsunami: null,
-           sig: '15',
-           net: 'ci',
-           code: '15189473',
-           ids: ',ci15189473,',
-           sources: ',ci,',
-           types: ',general-link,general-link,geoserve,nearby-cities,origin,scitech-link,',
-           id: 'ci15189473',
-           longitude: -116.3642,
-           latitude: 33.4518,
-           depth: 8.6 },
-         { mag: 1.1,
-           place: '6km W of Cobb, California',
-           time: 1344456943,
-           tz: -420,
-           url: '/earthquakes/eventpage/nc71828581',
-           felt: null,
-           cdi: null,
-           mmi: null,
-           alert: null,
-           status: 'AUTOMATIC',
-           tsunami: null,
-           sig: '19',
-           net: 'nc',
-           code: '71828581',
-           ids: ',nc71828581,',
-           sources: ',nc,',
-           types: ',general-link,general-link,geoserve,nearby-cities,origin,',
-           id: 'nc71828581',
-           longitude: -122.7953,
-           latitude: 38.8262,
-           depth: 3.3 } ] }
-    Tests completed.
-    $

-This confirms that the example proxy is successfully fetching earthquake data from the USGS feed.